While The Conjuring 3 may seem like pure fiction, it was actually inspired by true stories of exorcisms and murder in early 1980s Connecticut.

-Released in 2021, The Conjuring: The Devil Made Me Do It was indeed rooted in the macabre and real-life murder trial of 19-year-old Arne Cheyenne Johnson, who was charged with killing his landlord Alan Bono in 1981.
+Indeed, The Conjuring: The Devil Made Me Do It was rooted in the macabre and real-life murder trial of 19-year-old Arne Cheyenne Johnson, who was charged with killing his landlord Alan Bono on February 16, 1981.
 In court, Johnson notoriously claimed that he had been possessed by demons when he stabbed Bono to death — and that the devil made him do it.

 The gruesome incident in Brookfield, Connecticut, marked the first time that anyone had been murdered in the town’s 193-year history, and Johnson’s shocking defense that a demon had commandeered him to kill had never been wielded in an American courtroom before.

 Though Johnson’s case was thrillingly depicted onscreen in The Conjuring 3, director Michael Chaves took vast creative liberties with it.
 For instance, Johnson had claimed not to have any memory of the murder, leaving Chaves to interpret its details himself.
 With fictionalized suicide attempts and a fanatic occultist figure, the movie wasn’t exactly accurate.

 So what is the true story of The Conjuring 3?
 Let’s take a look back at what really happened during that bloody incident in 1981 and the eerie happenings that preceded it.